Semaglutide Before and After: Real Patient Results and Timeline

 - Continued treatment: Most patients maintain their weight loss while on semaglutide

-- After stopping: Without intervention, most patients regain about 2/3 of lost weight within a year
+- After stopping: Without intervention, most patients regain about 2/3 of lost weight within a year.
+Read our guide on maintaining weight loss after GLP-1 therapy

 - Lifestyle matters: Those who establish healthy habits during treatment have better long-term outcomes